mundarch/recipe-analysis/README.md

   frameborder="0"
 ></iframe>

-The table above describes the trend of recipes with the most calories.
-These are predominantly desserts and high-fat indulgent meals suggesting calorie-dense foods often belong to these categories.
+The recipes with the most calories are predominantly desserts and high-fat indulgent meals suggesting calorie-dense foods often belong to these categories.

+---

+<iframe
+  src="assets/protein_by_fat.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+Recipes with higher saturated fat tend to exhibit a wider range of protein content, indicating that while high-fat recipes can be protein-rich, they also include options with lower protein levels.